 As fall begins, we are so excited to welcome four new interns to our team!
 Coming from various schools within the Twin Cities area, each of them bring a unique set of giftings and passions.

-Serving as one of our Health and Human Services interns, Aeh Lah was born in a Thai refugee camp and moved to the United States when she was 12 years old.
+Serving as one of our Health and Human Services interns, Aeh Lah (pictured above) was born in a Thai refugee camp and moved to the United States when she was 12 years old.
 She graduated from Washington Technology Magnet School and is currently studying public health at Saint Paul College.
 After she completes her Associates Degree, Aeh Lah plans to transfer to Metro State to pursue a four-year public health degree.

 Aeh Lah states that she “decided to intern at KOM because, I wanted to gain leadership experience and experience helping people.
 I always wanted to work with people in my community, since as refugees, this is a new environment with language barriers and new challenges.”

 As a Health Service intern, Aeh Lah has helped clients by making phone calls, filling out applications for apartment re

 ntals and “helped translate for some KOM staff who don’t speak Karen.”
 Looking towards the rest of her time with KOM, Aeh Lah states, “I’m hoping to gain more experience working with the staff here and getting to know what kind of work they do.
 I also want to learn more about how to help people, and gain professional communication skills, both with staff and adult clients.”